ghkdqhrbals/spring-chatting-server/README.md

 # v3
-### Running with Docker
+### Running with Docker - Backend
-1. Please cloning [docker-elk](https://github.com/deviantony/docker-elk) for running elk stacks
-2. Run `./gradlew build` in each directory(spring-auth-backend-server, spring-chatting-backend-server)
+1. Run `./gradlew build` in each directory(spring-auth-backend-server, spring-chatting-backend-server)
-3. In root directory, run `docker-compose -f docker-compose.yml up -d`
+2. In root directory, run `docker-compose -f docker-compose.yaml up -d`
-4. After docker containers run successfully, run `docker-compose -f docker-elk/docker-compose-es.yml up -d`
-5. In Kibana([http://localhost:5601](http://localhost:5601)), create index of `new-user` and `chat`
-6. Run `sh ./install-jdbc-connector.sh` for installing jdbc-sink connector and copy to kafka-connector container(container will be restarted)
+3. Run `sh ./install-jdbc-connector.sh` for installing jdbc-sink connector and copy to kafka-connector container(container will be restarted)
-7. Send HTTP request to kafka-connector as below for configuring schema in source/sink connector
+4. Send HTTP request to kafka-connector as below for configuring schema in source/sink connector
     * Source Connector

     ```